ALL BLACK BASEBALL TEAM DEFEATS A KU KLUX KLAN BASEBALL TEAM: 1925

 Membership in the KKK was in the millions nationwide and Kansas was a center of Klan activity.
 That is tragic considering that in the days of “Bleeding Kansas” in the 1850s anti-slavery Kansans called Jayhawks fought pro-slavery forces in the territory, although most of the pro-slavery forces rolled in from Missouri.

-During America’s Civil War fighting between the two states was especially bloody and memories of the raid on Lawrence, Kansas by pro-slavery terrorists still scars the region.
+During America’s Civil War the fighting between the two states was especially bloody and memories of the raid on Lawrence, Kansas by pro-slavery terrorists still haunt the region.
 By 1925 the state was one of many in which official Ku Klux Klan baseball teams played, and the team playing in Wichita that day was Wichita Klan Number Six.

 The KKK agreed to play the Monrovians for publicity with a subtext of demonstrating what the Klan thought was white superiority to blacks in all endeavors, including athletics.